Engineering-3/RCM-PBB/README.md

 RCM Power Buss Board

 This is a power distribution board to be used independently or with the RCM Control Stack.
 The RCM-PBB is designed to supply a regulated 9V to each of the five outputs from a higher voltage battery.
 It features Anderson PowerPole battery connectors and a SPST on-off switch.
+Please see [Engineering3](http://engineering3.org/) for more information on the complete RCM Control Stack project.

 Repository Contents